jakemcc/jakemccrary.com/source/_posts/2021-09-01-tests-can-act-as-living-documentation.markdown

 Tests can serve many purposes.

 You might write tests as a way of driving the design of your software.
-Another test might be written in response to a bug being discovered and act as a guardrail preventing that bug from being reintroduced.
+Other tests might be written in response to a discovered bug and, if written first, those tests you know when you've fixed the bug and act as guardrails preventing the reintroduction of that bug.
-Tests can be used to confirm you haven't changed behavior through refactoring.
+Tests can also be used to confirm you haven't changed behavior while refactoring.

 Tests can also be used as documentation.
-Assuming the tests are frequently ran, tests-as-documentation benefit from never being out of sync with the code.
+Unlike non-executable documentation, tests will always match the implementation's behavior.

-Tests can also be used to let you know when non-executable documentation needs to change.
+An example in a comment or other documentation deserves to be in a test.
-For example, take the following sketch of a Clojure function:
+Take the following sketch of a Clojure function:

 ```clojure
 (defn confobulate